- BxA Overview

 - Burbank Departure/Arrivals

 - Black Rock City Arrivals/Departure

 Q: What is Burner Express Air (BxA)?

-A. Burner Express Air is an air carrier service program that will transport Burners from Reno, the San Francisco Bay Area, Southern California, and other locations to Black Rock City and back.
-This program is part of our ongoing efforts to reduce traffic and make air travel more accessible and affordable and maintain a high level of safety of the Burning Man event.
-Burner Express Air is intended to make it easier for participants to make flight bookings and streamline operations at the Black Rock City Airport for passengers, air carriers, and general aviation enthusiasts.
+A: Burner Express Air is a program providing air charter service that will transport Burners from Reno, the San Francisco Bay Area, and Southern California to Black Rock City and back.
+This program is part of our ongoing efforts to reduce traffic and make air travel more accessible and affordable while maintaining a high level of safety for the Burning Man event.

 Q: How does it work?